-It takes time to wrap your head around the idea of baring your veins to a killer that will slowly slay your living cells one by one, so pretending to be somebody else is a good way to get through the first day of chemotherapy.
-Thankfully, it didn’t solely take mind control.
-The Cancer Center provides a funky boutique full of wigs and hats to disguise yourself, so for part of my treatment, I was Mary Tyler Moore.
-WWMD?
+It takes time to wrap your head around the idea of baring your veins to a killer that will slowly slay your living cells one by one.
+So, for my first day of chemotherapy I thought it might be helpful to pretend to be somebody else.
+Thankfully, I didn’t have to rely solely on mind control.
+The Cancer Center provides a free boutique full of wigs, funky hats and paraphernalia to disguise yourself.
+For part of my treatment, I was Mary Tyler Moore.
+WWMD if she had cancer?
 Probably, she’d put on a Denise wig and pretend to be me.

 “Everyone reacts differently,” said Lauren, my chemo nurse, who hooked a bag of bright red fluid to the IV stand.
 “We just have to wait and see.
 But you should feel great today because of all the steroids and pre-meds we gave you.”